bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 can run Nextflow without having to specify the absolute or relative path to this file.

-## Background for the example workflow - cancer genome rearrangement and junction-spanning read identification
+## Example workflow - cancer genome rearrangement and junction-spanning read identification

 The Rosenfeld lab are interested in monitoring the progression of cancers and recurrence oc cancer following treatment by analysing the circulating DNA within